ON THE WRIST: Panerai Luminor PAM 372

 WEDNESDAY APRIL 8, 2015

 Growing up not knowing watches while parents not believing in watches since technology has provided us with smartphones.
 I agree partially.
 Little that I know about fashion, wearing a watch does boost a fashion sense of one against those who don’t wear any.
-Which I then started looking at watches as a fashion item.
+I then started looking at watches as a fashion item.

 The first watch I had was an Orient Chrono.
 As always, the first item of any kind is always precious.
 It was dear to me so I looked after it with care.
 The Orient was a gift from my father.
 As time went on, I started looking at watches differently.
 What value does it carry?
 What makes a watch special?
-Or why Rolex is so expensive?
+Or why is Rolex so expensive?
 What made them retail at such prices?

 Looks great with almost any strap